opensource4you/astraea/README.md

 12. --throughput: the produce rate for all producers. e.g. "--throughput 2MiB".
 Default: 500 GiB (per second)
 13. --key.size: the bound of DataSize of the key.
 Default: 4Byte
 14. --value.size: the bound of DataSize of the value.
 Default: 1KiB
 15. --key.distribution: distribution name for key and key size.
 Available distribution names: "fixed" "uniform", "zipfian", "latest".
-Default: fixed
+Default: uniform
 16. --value.distribution: distribution name for value and record size.
 Available distribution names: "uniform", "zipfian", "latest", "fixed".
 Default: uniform
 17. --specify.broker: list of broker IDs to produce records to.
 Default: (Do Not Specify)
 18. --report.path: A path to place the report file.
 Default: (no report)